 3. Be Consistent

-Creating a schedule for your blogging is an essential part of your success.
+Creating a schedule for your blogging is an essential part of your success while starting a photography blog.
 Choose the best times and days to post to your blog and stick to it.
 Try to make your blogging goals as realistic as possible to avoid becoming overwhelmed.
 If you know you only have time to post two times a week, do not create a schedule that exceeds this.

 Another way to stay consistent in your blogging is to always link back to your website in any type of post on social media.
 Sites like Facebook and Twitter are effective media outlets for blogging and connecting with your clients.
 Share your blog posts through these social sites to gain traction, and encourage your followers to share your posts.